 Hi again!
-I have been lucky enough to be nominated by @bodhizenkitten – (blog) and @BronzeBrunettex – (blog), Carrie and I both try to make our own sunshine through our battles with Bipolar.
-Catherine was one of the first people I interacted with in the bloggin’ scene – how could I not squeeze both into one!
+I have been lucky enough to be nominated by Carrie and Catherine, Carrie and I both try to make our own sunshine through our struggles with bipolar.
+Catherine was one of the first people I interacted with in the ‘blogging scene’ – how could I not squeeze both into one!

 - To thank the blogger(s) who nominated you, and provide links to their blog(s).

 - Answer the 11 questions you have been asked… or in my case, 22 as I’m greedy…

 - Nominate another 11 bloggers and then ask them 11 different questions to the ones you were asked.